-*The Provisional Certified Official –If you have no experience as a Tennis Official – you must start as a Provisional Official.
+Provisional Certified Official –If you have no experience as a Tennis Official – you must start as a Provisional Official.
 The entry-level official is termed a Provisional Umpire.
 You will want to be certified as a Provisional Official as soon as possible.
 Provisional Umpire is the only certification that does not require prior attendance at a USTA certification school.
-To become a Provisional Umpire you must take the USTA Official’s Exam and pass the Background Check.
+To become a Provisional Umpire you must take the USTA Official’s Exam, watch the Play Safe video (30 minutes) and pass the Background Check.
 Officials are allowed to be Provisional status for one year.

 Sectional Certified Officials (Roving Officials) usually have about one year’s experience at the Provisional level and five days of working on court.
 USTA Certified Officials will be required to take and pass the on-line USTA test each year.
 They must also attend a yearly certification school.
 Certified Officials cover multiple courts and may be asked to officiate on a single court when requested to do so by players or the referee.
 Certified Officials must have knowledge of the rules because they may be called upon to problem solve at a moment’s notice.
 Certified Officials may overrule clear mistakes when standing on the court WITHOUT a verbal appeal by the player.
 They are trained to solve on-court problems with specific procedures, may give code violations, and they must wear the official USTA uniform to signify they are Certified Officials

 The Sectional Certified Referee usually has about three years’ experience at the Sectional certification level.
 Referees will be required to take and pass the on-line USTA and Referee test each year.
 They must also attend a yearly certification school.
-The Referee is a certified official who does the draw, schedules play, manages the courts, hires and oversees other officials, serves as the first person to whom a player may appeal when they believe an official has applied a rule incorrectly.
+The Referee is a certified official who assist with: the making of USTA draws, schedule of play, court management, hires and oversees qualified officials, serves as the first person to whom a player may appeal when they believe an official has applied a rule incorrectly.
 The referee enforces all rules and regulations governing play, must be knowledgeable about the requirements for each age group or level of play, and may be called upon to go on court when necessary.
 The referee must be in USTA uniform so that they may be readily identified when necessary.

 The ITA Certified Official’s will be required to take and pass the on-line USTA and ITA test each year.
 They must also attend a yearly certification school.
 An ITA Official is a certified official who has been trained to preside over College matches.
-Most Officials are trained to preside over one match at a time, sitting in an umpire chair (unless none is available).
+Most Officials are trained to preside over one match at a time, if available the Official will conduct match procedures from an umpire chair.
 Most college matches using a chair umpire hire a "solo" chair, meaning no linesmen are used, and they usually work in the chair for dual matches and the semis and finals of college tournaments.
-ITA Officials may rove matches prior to any Finals.
+ITA Officials may rove matches prior to finals.
 When serving as a Solo Chair umpire, they must have a very clear knowledge of the rules because they are called upon to make snap decisions that can affect the match.
-Many good chair umpires started as good roving officials, for as a rover they got a good grounding in rules and procedures.
+Many good chair umpires started out as a roving official, as a rover you will have a good grounding in overall rules and procedures.